-5. Subcommunities and Area Planning.
+Subcommunities & Area Planning

 The community has been eager to do fine-grained planning and develop targeted solutions for different community geographies, including addressing community benefits desired.
-The plan includes revised criteria and approaches to local area planning, including an Action Plan goal to prioritize area plans for neighborhood commercial centers and allowing for updates to the comprehensive plan land use plan when area plans are completed.
+The plan includes revised criteria and approaches to local area planning, including an action plan goal to prioritize area plans for neighborhood commercial centers and allowing for updates to the comprehensive plan land use plan when area plans are completed.
 It includes a framework for the Central Area Corridor (including the Alpine-Balsam site of the former Boulder Community Hospital).
 Moreover, online subcommunity fact sheets and mapping present information about local qualities and needs of individual subcommunities and will identify future needs from surveys and community engagement.

-(Chapter V includes the new criteria for subcommunity and area planning, and the Action Plan identifies future area plans.)
+Chapter V includes the new criteria for subcommunity and area planning.